kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/experimental-features.md

 ## Enabling Experimental Features on Existing Management Clusters

-To enable/disable features on existing management clusters, users can modify CAPI controller manager deployment which will restart all controllers with requested features.
+To enable/disable features on existing management clusters, users can edit the corresponding controller manager deployments, which will then trigger a restart with the requested features.
+E.g. for the CAPI controller manager
+deployment:

 ```
 kubectl edit -n capi-system deployment.apps/capi-controller-manager